Let Them Say We Wasted The Purfume

 that held him

-was not Peter’s words,
+was not Peter’s fierce words,

-but Mary’s touch.
+but Mary’s urgent touch.

-Maybe what gave him courage
+What gave him courage

-but the memory
+but the body memory

 of being loved